M7OCM/890-II/README.md

 **LATEST**

+February 2025

+I have ended RT-890 firmware development on github, but the code will remain open for further development.

+The first official and potentially final firmware release v3.0 is only available from [radtels.com](https://www.radtels.com/pages/software-download)

 26 December 2024 v2.2.5X for PCB2.0.
 A fix for a fix!
 DCS fixed again lol

 v2.2.4Q and v2.2.4X both for PCB2.1.
 Q = Spectrum Auto Light; X = Standard light always on.
 Both versions updated with newer widescreen spectrum and code clean.